 Using cash ratio data enables us to identify liquidity shocks.
 We find that the aggregate liquidity shocks that are generated by a calibrated version of our model are empirically plausible.
 Notably, they are highly correlated with the use of short-term loans or of commercial paper.
-They are also consistent with the tightening of liquidity conditions in the aftermath of the Lehman crisis reported in the literature.2 Therefore, our model sheds a different light on financial shocks, by focusing on liquidity shocks.
+They are also consistent with the tightening of liquidity conditions in the aftermath of the Lehman crisis reported in the literature.
+Therefore, our model sheds a different light on financial shock, by focusing on liquidity shocks.
 Besides, our quantitative analysis shows that liquidity shocks can explain a large share of output volatility, and an even larger share of employment volatility.

-The introduction of firms heterogeneity in the model allows us to investigate to what extent idiosyncratic liquidity shocks can explain the negative cross-firm correlation between the cash ratio and labor observed in the data.
+The introduction of firm heterogeneity in the model allows us to investigate to what extent idiosyncratic liquidity shocks can explain the negative cross-firm correlation between the cash ratio and labor observed in the data.
 The model is parameterized using moments distribution from firm-level data.
 Despite its simplicity, it performs relatively well quantitatively to reproduce the negative cross-firm correlation since it gives a correlation of -0.13, while it is -0.22 in the data.
+The model is also consistent with the positive correlation between lagged cash and employment that we find in our panel of firms.